Admissions, Registration, & Records

 - Transfer credit will not influence the student’s quality point average or grade point average, and will not be evaluated in graduation honors or awards.
 Transfer credit is recorded on the VGCC transcript with a grade of “TR.”

-- Students with questions regarding transfer credit should contact the Registrar’s Students have a right to appeal transfer credit decisions to the appropriate Academic Dean.
+- Students with questions regarding transfer credit should contact the Registrar’s Office.
+Students have a right to appeal transfer credit decisions to the appropriate Academic Dean.

 Students who transfer from Vance-Granville Community College to an accredited four-year institution prior to completing their associate degree, may transfer credit from the four-year institution back to VGCC for review of degree completion.